whisperity/envprobe/README.md

    or `;`.
  * `path`: A special `:`-separated array which contains files or folder directives.
+ * `ignored`: Remove the variable from Envprobe's allowed and managed variables.

+*Note:* Setting a variable's *type* to `ignored` is not the same as *"tracking ignoring"* a variable.
+"Tracking ignore" means that changes of the variable is not visible to the `diff`, `save`, `load`, ... commands, but the variable can still be managed locally, in an ad-hoc fashion.
+A variable with `ignored` type will result in Envprobe rejecting every access (`get`, `set`) on that variable.

 Envprobe contains built-in heuristics to figure out the type of a variable, but in case you know your environment better, you can specify Envprobe not to stand